Parliament House, Adelaide: Renewal

-"New" Parliament House
+New Parliament House

 Construction

 In 1872 legislation increased the House of Assembly by 10 members, effective from 1875, reflecting the increased colonial population.
 It was decided that a completely new building was needed for the expanding parliament.
 A commission, appointed by the Governor of South Australia, was set up in 1874 to adjudicate a design competition for the new building that would form the basis of ‘New’ Parliament House.
 A design by prominent Adelaide architect Edmund Wright and his partner Lloyd Taylor was selected as the winner.
 This Greek Revival design featured ornate columns of the Corinthian order, impressive towers, and a grand dome.

 Parliament House was built with Kapunda marble and West Island granite.
 Construction began on the West Wing in 1874 and was completed in 1889 at a cost of £165,404.
 However, lack of funds resulted in the towers and dome being removed from the design that was implemented.
 The West Wing contained the new chamber for the South Australian House of Assembly and associated offices.
 The South Australian Legislative Council continued in the Old Parliament House next door.
 Economic depression in the 1890s delayed the completion of Parliament House, and it was not until 1913 that plans were sketched for the East Wing.
 The outbreak of the Great War again delayed construction.
+For 50 years, South Australia literally had half a Parliament.